30529 - ENTREPRENEURSHIP AND STRATEGIC INNOVATION IN THE FASHION INDUSTRY

 - Design and develop business plans.

-- Discuss and justify a business plan in front of shareholders and the financial community.
+- Discuss and promote your idea and business plan in front of a potential investor/accellerator.

 - Guest speaker's talks (in class or in distance)